OpenTechSchool/html-css-beginners/extras/push-to-heroku.md

 {% endhighlight %}
 Which will open your default browser and point to 'http://blazing-comet-99814.herokuapp.com'

 And that's it!
-From now on, every time you want to push an update to your hosting server, just '$ git push heroku master'.
+From now on, every time you want to push an update to your hosting server, just `$ git push heroku master`.

 ## Renaming your webapp's URL
 Clearly 'http://blazing-comet-99814.herokuapp.com' is not the most user friendly URL.
 Not surprisingly, Heroku allows you to rename the URL's prefix. (you can also use [custom domain](https://devcenter.heroku.com/articles/custom-domains) names if you get very serious about your app).